Security - Settings

 How it works

-- Shuffles the order of all methods (real and fake) randomly
+- Randomly shuffles the order of all methods (real and fake).

-- Ensures fake code never executes but appears legitimate to analysis tools
+- Ensures fake code never executes but still looks legitimate to analysis tools.

 What build code is affected

 Hundreds or thousands of fake methods are added to your classes with randomized, obfuscated names.
 Method order is shuffled randomly.
-Real code functionality remains completely unchanged - only fake methods are added.
+Your real code's functionality remains completely unchanged – only fake methods are added.

 How build resources are affected

 No additional resource files are generated.
-Assembly file size increases by 10-20% depending on the amount of fake code generated.
-Larger assemblies provide better protection but increase download size.
+Assembly file size increases by 10–20% depending on how much fake code is generated.
+Larger assemblies provide better protection, but they also increase download size.

 Platform Support